 Analysis of Maintenance Records

-WSP conducted three different analyses to inform the useful life benchmark recommendations and better understand factors impacting costs of ownership.
+WSP conducted multiple analyses to inform the useful life benchmark recommendations and better understand factors impacting costs of ownership.
 The analyses were performed using ten years of data exported by Metro from the FleetFocus M5 system, including an asset inventory, work order details, job details, and domain lists for decoding values in the maintenance records.
+The data includes information from both current and retired buses across all bus fuel type and length combination.

+The results of the analyses are presented in this section.

 Analysis of maintenance costs per year to determine whether costs were significantly increasing over the life of the asset measured using mileage instead of asset age.

 Analysis of frequency of service needs to determine whether there are any key trends or patterns between vehicle age and the number of preventive maintenance and corrective maintenance work orders conducted across Metro’s fleets (i.e., whether there is any correlation between age and the number of corrective maintenance work orders, maintenance costs, number of trouble calls, and downtime).

-Analysis of total cost of ownership to determine the economic optimum point of replacement, which is defined as the point at which the total cost of ownership (including operating and maintenance costs and renewal costs) is the lowest, as illustrated in Figure 3-1.
+Analysis of total cost of ownership to determine when or if there is a point where costs are minimized on a per mile basis.

-Figure 3-1: Economic Optimum Point of Replacement